Genre: Biographies of Business Leaders

 Doing so allowed them to actually meet their consumers and receive honest feedback about their products and ideas.
-The consumers also benefitted by having a real relationship with the company who sponsored their events and whom they purchased products from.
+The consumers also benefited from having a real relationship with the company that sponsored their events and whom they purchased products from.

 Culture: The Unwritten Constitution

 “It’s the managers and employees who do the work of the business day in and day out.
 They are the ones who convey the spirit of the company to the outside world.
 Accordingly, they are the company’s first priority—which, from one perspective, is ironic.” – Bo Burlingham, p.
 93